mmore500/game-of-it/day-3/README.md

 Let's take a crack at piecing together a complete pygame with a
 1. start screen,
-2. gameplay mode with scorekeeping and lose condition, and
+2. game play mode with scorekeeping and a lose condition, and
 3. an end screen (with the option for replay).

 {% include codeinclude.html file='block_catchy.py' %}